-Fashion Fights Cancer discovers and provides for crucial needs in the cancer battle and recovery process.
+Fashion Fights Cancer Master Classes discovers and provides for crucial needs in the cancer battle and recovery process.
 During the workshops, patients talk about the lack of information, post-traumatic experiences and fears.
-Founded by Ty Canty, FFC offers cancer patients the unique opportunity to express themselves through fashion and artistic creations and, in the process, allows them to communicate their experiences, fears, and the reality of living with cancer.
+Founded by Ty Canty, FFC offers cancer patients and survivors the unique opportunity to express themselves through fashion- and- design disciplines and, in the process, allows them to communicate their experiences, fears, and the reality of living with cancer.

 Cancer facts show the disease warrants increased awareness, help to underserved communities, and funding for cancer research – all renewing hope for cancer patients and survivors.